 But all that space comes with a lot of extra weight.
 The Camp Chef weighs 82 pounds, 25 pounds more than the Green Mountain.

 The Camp Chef also offers specially designed features to improve portability.
 It includes a locking chamber and hopper lid, folding legs and leg levers, and dual position rolling transport.
-The Green Mountain also features foldable legs for easier travel.

 From a maintenance perspective, the Camp Chef has the advantage.
 Camp Chef promises an “effortless” cleanup through its patented ash cleanout and grease management systems.